Harsh44-ydv/Mysql/README.md

 ....
 );

-### Commanly used constraints

-* NOT NULL - Ensures that a column cannot have a NULL value

-* UNIQUE - Ensures that all values in a column are different

-* CHECK - Ensures that the values in a column satisfies a specific condition

-* DEFAULT - Sets a default value for a column if no value is specified

-* CREATE INDEX - Used to create and retrieve data from the database very quickly

 ## MySQL application
 * CRUD = CRUD is the for CREATE, READ, UPDATE and DELETE.
 These terms describe the four essential operations for creating and managing persistent data elements, mainly in relational and